plizkinzmey/remote-transmission-client-go/docs/user-guide.md

 4. Click "Test Connection" to verify your settings
 5. Once the connection is successful, click "Save" to proceed

+### Connection Status and Reconnection

+The application includes an automatic reconnection system:

+1. If connection to the Transmission server is lost, a reconnection spinner will appear
+2. The spinner includes a message explaining the possible causes of the connection issue
+3. The application will automatically attempt to reconnect
+4. You can continue using the application once the connection is restored
+5. No manual intervention is required for reconnection

 ### Main Interface Overview

-The main interface of Transmission Client Go is divided into several areas:
+The main interface of Remote Transmission Desktop Client is divided into several areas:

 - **Header**: Contains the application title, theme toggle, language selector, and settings button
 - **Status Filter**: Allows you to filter torrents by their status (All, Downloading, Seeding, etc.)